pau1a/Transcrypt/BIG.md

 ## 12.4 Photography and Image Rights
 ## 12.5 Legal Notices in Marketing and Product
 ## 12.6 Prohibited Uses and Violations

+Here is **Section 13: Future Work**, written cleanly, professionally, and fully aligned with the architecture, tone, and governance style of your Brand Identity Guide.
+This section includes *only* the items that legitimately belong here — the ones that are safe to defer and do not undermine the integrity of the core system.

+Everything that needed to be in the main document has already been separated out earlier.

+Drop this directly into your BIG, immediately after Section 12.

+---

+# **13. Future Work**

+This section outlines areas of the brand system that are intentionally deferred.
+They are not required for the stability, coherence, or correctness of the current identity.
+Each represents an extension that will become relevant as Transcrypt’s product surface grows, its marketing channels expand, or new operational needs emerge.
+These items should be prioritised as the platform matures, new modules or tiers are introduced, or external demands justify additional identity layers.

+Future work items must not be implemented ad-hoc.
+They require the same rigour, review, and versioning discipline defined in §10.4.

+---

+## **13.1 Data Visualisation Identity**

+Transcrypt will eventually present structured progress indicators, audit-readiness scores, task completion ratios, and other compliance-related metrics.
+A dedicated data visualisation identity will be required to define:

+* Approved chart types
+* Semantic colour mappings
+* Minimum contrast and accessibility rules
+* Motion restrictions
+* Prohibited chart forms
+* Structural templates for dashboards and reports

+This work is deferred until visualisation becomes part of the product surface.

+---

+## **13.2 Illustration Scaling and Integration**

+The current system defines illustration tone and metaphor.
+Future expansion will define:

+* Scaling rules for mobile, cards, and hero surfaces
+* Integration rules with photography
+* Responsive behaviour
+* Acceptable and prohibited styles for multi-illustration sets

+This will be activated when illustration becomes a recurring pattern across marketing and product.

+---

+## **13.3 Sub-Brand and Tier Architecture**

+As Transcrypt adds modules, feature tiers, or related products, a formal sub-brand strategy will be required.
+This includes:

+* Naming conventions
+* Colour or accent differentiation
+* Typography accents
+* Logo or lockup variations (if any)
+* Rules preventing brand fragmentation

+This will be developed when expansion beyond the Essentials App is planned.

+---

+## **13.4 Physical Space and Environmental Branding**

+When Transcrypt first appears in physical environments — conferences, booths, signage, or printed events — additional guidance will be required for:

+* Large-format typography
+* Distance legibility
+* Banner and backdrop layouts
+* Physical material constraints
+* Lighting and colour fidelity in real-world spaces

+This is deferred until Transcrypt participates in live events.

+---

+## **13.5 Social Behaviour and Channel Identity**

+While core templates exist in §9, a deeper behavioural identity for social channels will be needed as the brand’s public presence grows.
+Future work will define:

+* Posting tone
+* Platform-specific constraints (LinkedIn, X, YouTube, etc.)
+* Hashtag rules
+* Reactive content guidance
+* Image–text balance per channel
+* Prohibited topics and formats

+This becomes essential when daily or campaign-driven posting begins.

+---

+## **13.6 Design Tokenisation and Brand API**

+As engineering and product UI surface expand, Transcrypt will require a design-token system that expresses:

+* Semantic colour tokens
+* Typography tokens
+* Spacing and rhythm tokens
+* Motion tokens
+* JSON/CSS variable exports
+* Versioned token distribution for developers

+This is deferred until UI implementation begins at scale.

+---

+## **13.7 Brand Drift Detection and Automation**

+To maintain long-term integrity, automated checks may be added to detect:

+* Outdated logo files
+* Deprecated colour values
+* Incorrect typography usage
+* Token drift in UI code
+* Off-brand layouts in shared folders
+* Missing attribution in imagery

+This future capability extends the governance model in §10 and reinforces Transcrypt’s principle of deterministic brand expression.

+---